spigae/linear-regression/OLS/Readme.md

 python constructing-model-and-fit.py > constructing-model-and-fit.log

 ## 5. Diagnostics of the model
-### 5.1 Diagnostic of Linearity: Rainbow and Harvey-Collier tests
+### 5.1 Diagnostic of Linearity:
+Rainbow and Harvey-Collier tests.

 Script: diagnostic-linearity.py

 Usage (from a terminal):